embedthis/pak/paks/ejscript/README.md

 A complete, integrated JavaScript environment suitable for education purposes when studying compilers, language parsers, virtual machines and JavaScript.

-I implements most of the abandoned ES4 specification including:
+It implements most of the abandoned ES4 specification including:

 * Classes
 * Namespaces